-These oocysts are small micro organisms that can very quickly reproduce.
-They have an incubation period of between 1-5 days, so regular daily cleaning of the litter box will always keep that problem under control.
+These oocysts are small microorganisms that rapidly reproduce with an incubation period of between 1-5 days, so regular daily cleaning of the litter pan limits the likeliness of issues.

-In some cases it has been shown, that for infected women 54% were more likely to attempt suicide, among other disturbing side effects.
+Some cases have shown that for infected women, 54% were more likely to attempt suicide, with other disturbing side effects.

 Roundworm Eggs and Larvae Toxocara Cati

-During this process the larvae become adult roundworms in the intestines and lay a lot of eggs, which are passed in the feces.
+Once the larvae become adult roundworms in the intestines, they lay eggs, which are passed in cat feces.

 Is Cat Urine Dangerous for Humans?

-Typical symptoms include coughing, vomiting, general nausea, headaches, sneezing, itch skin especially around the nose area, dizziness and red eyes.
+Typical symptoms of an ammonia allergy include coughing, vomiting, general nausea, headaches, sneezing, itchy skin (especially around the nose area), dizziness, and red eyes.

 General Precautions When Handling Cat Litter

-Never used ammonia based cleaners as they react with the urine ammonia and only make the mess worse.
-If you don’t have Hydrogen Peroxide, then use either vinegar or baking soda to absorb the urine.
+Never use ammonia based cleaners as they react with the urine ammonia and only make the mess worse.

-One useful tip is to use either a pine sawdust, or a cedar sawdust in the litter.
-Both of these are known to quickly absorb urine and they also prevent urine crystals from forming.
-This helps prevent ammonia from forming.
+One useful tip is to use either a pine sawdust, bentonite clay, or a cedar sawdust in the litter.
+These are known to quickly absorb urine while preventing urine crystals and ammonia from forming.

 The Dangers of Cat Litter Dust

-We have included a section below on Silica Dust, that is found in some cat litters.
+Please refer to the section below for more information on silica dust that is found in some litters.